Gov. Pete Ricketts: Putting the brakes on bad bills

 Senators should slam the brakes on LB 542 and vote against taking on hundreds of millions of dollars of debt — money that will come out of your wallet.

-Food stamps for felons (LB 108 and LB 121): Nebraska law does not allow drug dealers and criminals with three or more felony drug convictions to collect food stamps.
+u Food stamps for felons (LB 108 and LB 121): Nebraska law does not allow drug dealers and criminals with three or more felony drug convictions to collect food stamps.
 LB 121 would change this provision, extending food stamps to felons — regardless of their number of prior drug offenses.

 Crime has consequences.
 In Nebraska, multiple drug felonies rightly disqualify individuals from receiving taxpayer-funded food benefits.